Policy Learning with Competing Agents

 \end{lemm}

 Notably, the bound in the concentration inequality does not depend on the particular choice of $s$.
-We use this lemma to characterize the behavior of the finite system for sufficiently large iterates $t$ and number of agents $n$ in Theorem \ref{theo:emp_fpi_convergence}.
-Theorem \ref{theo:emp_fpi_convergence} shows that under the same conditions that enable fixed-point iteration in the mean-field model to converge to the mean-field equilibrium threshold \eqref{eq:fpi}, sufficiently large iterates of the stochastic fixed-point iteration in the finite model \eqref{eq:emp_fpi} will lie in a small neighborhood about the mean-field equilibrium threshold with high probability.
+We use this lemma to characterize the behavior of the finite system for sufficiently large iterates $t$ and number of agents $n$.
+Theorem \ref{theo:emp_fpi_convergence} shows that under the same conditions that enable fixed-point iteration in the mean-field model \eqref{eq:fpi} to converge to the mean-field equilibrium threshold $s(\beta)$, sufficiently large iterates of the stochastic fixed-point iteration in the finite model \eqref{eq:emp_fpi} will lie in a small neighborhood about $s(\beta)$ with high probability.
 We can view these iterates as stochastic equilibria of the finite system.

 \begin{theo} Fix $\beta \in \mathcal{B}$.
 Suppose Assumptions \ref{assumption:strong_convexity}, \ref{assumption:finite_types}, \ref{assumption:br_interior} hold.
 Let $\lambda \in (0, 1), \delta \in (0, 1)$, $s(\beta)$ is the mean-field equilibrium threshold induced by $\beta$, and $M_{\lambda}$ is defined by \eqref{eq:M_eps}.
 Let $\kappa$ be the Lipschitz constant of $q(P(\beta, \cdot))$.
 Let $\lambda_{g} = \frac{\lambda (1 - \kappa)}{2}$ and $C = |\hat{S}^{0}_{n} - s(\beta)|.$ If $\sigma^{2} > \frac{2}{\alpha_{*}\sqrt{2\pi e}},$ then for $n, t$ such that $t \geq \Big\lceil \frac{\log(\frac{\lambda}{2C}) }{\log \kappa} \Big\rceil$ and $n \geq \frac{1}{2M_{\lambda_{g}}^{2}} \log (\frac{4t}{\delta}),$ then $P(|\hat{S}_{n}^{t} - s(\beta)| \geq \lambda ) \leq \delta.$ \end{theo}